ThomasOttosson/car-gamethomas/README.md

 * When the user has made the first guess two boards get's created where the enemys board is on the top and the users board is at the bottom with ships included.

 ![battleship](./assets/images/battleships_board_created.png)

+* The first player who hits all the segments of the total ships will win.

 ## Features